artagnon/phoenixfs/README.md

-# phoenixfs v0.1
+# phoenixfs
 A filesystem implemented in userspace (using FUSE), inspired by the way Git is designed.
-This is a very early implementation, and contains lots of bugs.
+This is a toy - expect it to be buggy.

 ## Dependencies
 1. Zlib (>= 1.2)